Our favourite boutique guesthouse in Cyprus: a gorgeous, spoiling hideaway in the foothills of the Troodos Mountains”

 They’re grouped around a bijou turquoise pool, with herb beds along one side, a pergola along the other, and a white wall at the end for occasional film screenings.
-A candlelit restaurant serves superb Cypriot dinners; a rooftop terrace offers bird's eye village views.
+A candlelit restaurant flanks the pool and serves superb Cypriot dinners.
+Relax in the sun or shade under the pomegranate trees in the secluded three-tiered garden; the rooftop terrace above has lovely views across Lofou village.
 The location may seem random – midway between sea and mountains, 30-45 mins from both – but don’t be put off.
 The village is charmingly peaceful: cobbled lanes, stone houses, 3 restaurants and a church, all set amid undulating vine terraces.
 There are 2 wineries within 10 mins, beaches and castles a little further, and a small but excellent spa with sauna and steam room in the basement.

 - The spread of mezes which the beaming chef Eleftheria delivered for dinner was the tastiest Cypriot meal of our trip